LRosen656/USDA_GEMS_TASK1/README.md

 ## Overview

 The purpose of this repository is to create a pipeline for processing images to find clover ground cover in a 2021 USDA Oat Study.
 A series of Jupyter Notebooks (Ananconda) are used to perform this task.
+All Notebooks were run in a Windows enviroment and are meant to be run in order.

 ## Data